georgeartem/transcendence/README.md

-# π√2: The Transcendence Constant in 5 Dimensions
+# π√2: The Transcendence Constant for 5 Dimensions
 **A Geometric Model of Consciousness via φ-Growth and Timeline Interlacing**
 *George Artem*
 Independent Researcher, Dorchester, MA